microsoft/KqlTools/Doc/Etw.md

 You can also run`RealTimeKql Etw --help ` from an Administrator Command Prompt to get this same overview of your options:

 ```
-Usage: RealTimeKql Etw [options]
+Usage: RealTimeKql.exe Etw [options]

 Options:
   -?|-h|--help                                 Show help information
   -s|--session <value>                         Name of the ETW Session to attach to. eg, --session=tcp. tcp is the name of the session started using logman or such tools.
   -f|--file <value>                            File pattern to filter files by. eg, --filter=*.etl
   -q|--query <value>                           Optional: KQL filter query file that describes what processing to apply to the events on the stream.
 It uses a subset of Kusto Query Language, https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/
   -oc|--outputconsole                          Log the output to console.
   -oj|--outputjson <value>                     Write output to JSON file. eg, --outputjson=FilterOutput.json
   -bscs|--blobstorageconnectionstring <value>  Azure Blob Storage Connection string.
 Optional when want to upload as JSON to blob storage.
   -bsc|--blobstoragecontainer <value>          Azure Blob Storage container name.
 Optional when want to upload as JSON to blob storage.
   -ad|--adxauthority <value>                   Azure Data Explorer (ADX) authority.
 Optional when not specified microsoft.com is used. eg, --adxauthority=microsoft.com
   -aclid|--adxclientid <value>                 Azure Data Explorer (ADX) ClientId.
 Optional ClientId that has permissions to access Azure Data Explorer.
   -akey|--adxkey <value>                       Azure Data Explorer (ADX) Access Key.
 Used along with ClientApp Id
   -ac|--adxcluster <value>                     Azure Data Explorer (ADX) cluster address. eg, --adxcluster=CDOC.kusto.windows.net
   -ad|--adxdatabase <value>                    Azure Data Explorer (ADX) database name. eg, --adxdatabase=TestDb
   -at|--adxtable <value>                       Azure Data Explorer (ADX) table name. eg, --adxtable=OutputTable
   -ar|--adxreset                               The existing data in the destination table is dropped before new data is logged.
   -ad|--adxdirect                              Default upload to ADX is using queued ingest.
 Use this option to do a direct ingest to ADX.
 ```